Advanced Partial Discharge Testing of 540V Aeronautic Motors Fed by SiC Inverter under Altitude Conditions

 Rig Test of Diesel Combustion Chamber with Piston Coated by Optically Simulated Semitransparent PSZ-Ceramic

-It can’t be avoided reducing heat loss from in-cylinder wall for further improvement in brake thermal efficiency (BTE).
-Especially for diesel engines, spray flame interference on the cavity and piston top wall during combustion period could be a major cause of the heat loss.
-To reduce heat transfer between hot gas and cavity wall, thin Zirconia layer (0.5mm) on the cavity surface of the forged steel piston was firstly formed by thermal spray coating aiming higher surface temperature swing precisely synchronized with flame temperature near the wall resulting in the reduction of temperature difference.
-However, no apparent difference in the heat loss was observed.
-On the contrary, BTE was deteriorated by the increase in other energy losses.
-To find out the reason why heat loss was not so improved, direct observation of flame impingement to the cavity wall was carried out with the top view visualization technique, for which one of the exhaust valves was modified to a sapphire window.
+Abstract To reduce heat transfer between hot gas and cavity wall, thin Zirconia (ZrO2) layer (0.5mm) on the cavity surface of a forged steel piston was firstly formed by thermal spray coating aiming higher surface temperature swing precisely synchronized with flame temperature near the wall resulting in the reduction of temperature difference.
+However, no apparent difference in the heat loss was analyzed.
+To find out the reason why the heat loss was not so improved, direct observation of flame impingement to the cavity wall was carried out with the top view visualization technique, for which one of the exhaust valves was modified to a sapphire window.
+Local flame behavior very close to the wall was compared by macrophotography.
+Numerical analysis by utilizing a three-dimensional simulation was also carried out to investigate the effect of several parameters on the heat transfer coefficient.

 Numerical Investigation on the Effects of Different Thermal Insulation Strategies for a Passenger Car Diesel Engine